 Typically, each theme session is assigned 2-6 hours (with longer sessions divided into subsessions with breaks).
 Time is allocated based on the number of abstract submissions received.
-Typically, theme sessions account for 75-80% of the total number of sessions (combined number of theme sessions and network sessions) run at an ASC and five parallel sessions are held.
-With five parallel sessions, a four-day ASC includes 16, up to a maximum of 18, theme sessions.
-These numbers include one contributed papers session.
+Typically, theme sessions account for 75-80% of the total combined number of theme sessions and network sessions run at an ASC and five parallel sessions are held.
+With five parallel sessions, a four-day ASC includes 16-18 theme sessions, of which, one is the contributed papers session.